 Can you 3D print clear plastic?

 Absolutely!
 Even average desktop 3D printers can print clear plastic.
-Thus, hobbyists can recreate transparent parts to make their 3D prints as realistic as possible.
+Thus, hobbyists can recreate transparent parts to make their clear 3D prints realistic.

-However, it takes some setting tricks and much post-processing work to turn PLA, ABS, and other plastic parts into transparent objects.
+However, turning PLA, ABS, and other plastic parts into transparent objects takes some setting tricks and much post-processing work.
 Only clear PETG prints often need no post-processing.